Who Was Ted Bundy?

 Bundy's body was cremated in Gainesville, and no public ceremony was held.
 Before he was executed he requested his ashes be scattered in the Cascade Mountains of Washington State, where he murdered at least four of his victims.

-Ted Bundy Movie and Books
+Ted Bundy Books

 Ted Bundy: Conversations with a Killer, published in 1989 by author Stephen Michaud and journalist Hugh Aynesworth, this collection of stories was created from more than 150 hours of interviews with Bundy.